Calle20/Zahlenraten-App/README.md

 # Zahlenraten-App
-My game Zahlenraten as App for Android and IOS.
+My game Zahlenraten as App for Android.
 Build with the Xamarin Framework.